 If you were injured but did not realise it, you may be able to rely on a later date of knowledge.
 This is the date on which you should have realised that you have grounds for a personal injury claim.
 This often applies in mesothelioma cases, where the illness appears many years after asbestos exposure.

 Otherwise, you must adhere to the three-year time limit.
 That is why it is essential to seek early legal advice.
 If you fail to bring a claim before the three-year time limit is up, you will miss your chance to claim compensation.

-When you contact us for a free initial enquiry, we will use our legal expertise to confirm whether or not you have grounds to make a personal injury claim.
+When you contact us for a free initial enquiry, we will use our legal expertise to confirm whether or not you have grounds to make a claim.
+If you are then you will need to find out more on how to make a claim.
 This is the easiest way to find out if you are entitled to compensation.
-Your initial enquiry is also free of charge, so you do not have to worry about the cost of speaking to a personal injury solicitor.
+Your initial enquiry is also free of charge, so you do not have to worry about the cost of speaking to a personal injury lawyer.